Safety and Access Control

 Requesting a Key

-The MLO will complete a key form when a request is received.
+The biological sciences receptionist will complete a key form when a request is received.
 This is submitted to the SFU Access Control Dept and requires the following information before the form will be submitted:

 1) Name of recipient (as found on SFU ID)